getify/You-Dont-Know-JS/types & grammar/ch4.md

 **Note:** In the `function` *replacer* case, the key argument `k` is `undefined` for the first call (where the `a` object itself is being passed in).
 The `if` statement **filters out** the property named `"c"`.
 Stringification is recursive, so the `[1,2,3]` array has each of its values (`1`, `2`, and `3`) passed as `v` to *replacer*, with indexes (`0`, `1`, and `2`) as `k`.

 A third optional argument can also be passed to `JSON.stringify(..)`, called *space*, which is used as indentation for prettier human-friendly output. *space* can be a positive integer to indicate how many space characters should be used at each indentation level.
-Or, *space* can be a `string`, in which case up to the first ten characters of its value will be used for each indentation level.
+Or, *space* can be a `string`, in which the given string will be used to indent each level.

 ```js
 var a = {